imaanally/Personal-Habit-Tracker/README.md

 ---

-## ⚠️ Known Limitations
+## ⚠️ Known Bugs
-- Habit completion is tracked as a single state (not per date)
-- No user authentication (single-user local app)
+- No major bugs found at the moment.

 ---